rustfs/docs.rustfs.com/docs/features/encryption/index.md

 # Infrastructure for Large-Scale Data

-RustFS is designed for scale.
-Technical scale, operational scale, and economic scale.
-Foundational scale.
+RustFS is designed for scale—technical, operational, and economic.

-In the object storage field, Robust encryption is a fundamental requirement for enterprise storage.
+In the object storage field, robust encryption is a fundamental requirement for enterprise storage.
 RustFS provides more functionality through the highest level of encryption and extensive optimizations, minimizing the performance overhead typically associated with storage encryption operations.

 ![Data Encryption Architecture](images/s5-1.png)